-With wide experience in commercial publishing, academic research and teaching, Trevor brings together the best of different writing genres to inspire, inform and energise academic writing for staff and postgraduates.
+With wide experience in commercial publishing, academic research and teaching, Trevor brings insight from different writing genres to inspire, inform and energise the academic writing of staff and postgraduates.

 Lucy has a proven facility to draw out the most from participants, allied with an enthusiasm and expertise in teaching and learning based on many years experience of teaching in universities.